 H=-12i, jwij(I-ZiZj),#(2)

 where I is the identity matrix, Zi denotes the Pauli Z operator on qubit i and wij corresponds to integer weights selected uniformly at random in the interval [−10, 10].
 In our experiments, we used a quantum circuit where a single RY gate was applied to each qubit.
 The rotation angle for each qubit was determined using one variational parameter per qubit.
-Thus, the trial state is expressed as shown
+Thus, the trial state is expressed as:

 ψ(θ)=i=1ne-iθi2Y,#(3)